rickstick-code/WheelShare/README.md

 ## Reset the DB and Run the Server
 ### Windows
-Execute "start.bat" it will automatically reset the db and start the server (You might have to type in "yes" somewher
+Execute "start.bat" it will automatically reset the db and start the server (You might have to type in "yes" somewhere)

 ### Mac
 1. Go into the Python environment (by running the activate script)